oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 # 1 Introduction

+> NOTE: The JADN Specification is undergoing revision toward version 2.0 of the
+> JADN language.
+Specific JADN Specification section references in this
+> Committee Note will be updated once the revised specification structure is
+> stabilized.

 This Committee Note (CN) describes the nature of information models and the application of the *JSON Abstract Data Notation* [[JADN Specification](#jadn-v10)] information modeling language in the creation and use of IMs.